samsonleegh/convai_smile/README.md

 ### Deployment

 *Docker*
-- You can choose to skip the installation and usage step and deploy directly with Dockers instead.
+- You can choose to skip the installation and usage step by deploying directly with Dockers instead.
 - If you’re not sure if you have Docker installed, you can check by running:
 ```
 docker -v && docker-compose -v